mjbuckley/central-ohio-trails/trails/griggs-reservoir-park/index.md

 ---

 ### Additional Information
-* The park road will be undergoing repairs in summer 2016.
-Sections of the road could be closed.
 * Parking is available throughout the entire length of the park.
 However, the road north of the Fishinger Road bridge is one-way (to the north).
 Runners can go both ways, but keep this is mind when deciding where to park.
 * View [the park's website](https://www.columbus.gov/recreationandparks/parks/Griggs-Reservoir-Park/).
 * View the park's location on [Google Maps](https://goo.gl/maps/T6y9Jhvir8Q2).